Frequently Asked Questions

 Manna Project International creates communities of young leaders that help break the cycle of poverty in underserved communities around the world.
 Our model focuses on health, education and livelihoods to strengthen communities in developing countries.

 Founded in 2007, MPI's Ecuador site serves the area of Sangolqui, southeast of Quito.
 We also operated programs in Chaquiyjá, Guatemala from 2010-2014.

-Our U.S. campus chapters hold Spring Break trips to our sites in Nicaragua and Ecuador as well as other locations in Latin America.
+Our U.S. campus chapters hold short term trips to our site in Ecuador as well as other locations in Latin America.

 Our administrative office is located in Orlando, Florida.